-What Schema Markup Does
+What Schema Markup Actually Does

-Adding Schema via functions.php (No Plugin Required)
+Adding Schema via functions.php

-function veravix_article_schema() {
+function my_article_schema() {

 if ( is_single() ) {